What do I need to get a first home buyer loan

 What other costs are involved on your first home

 Apart from any home loan application fees and administrative costs which vary enormously depending on which lender and which package you select, you may be up for government stamp duty charges on your property transfer and your mortgage contract – these charges vary depending on which state you are buying in as many have dramatically reviewed their first home buyer incentives.
-As a result we strongly advise you to check with Office of State Revenue in the state in which you intend to purchase – see below.
+Our stamp duty calculator is usually pretty reliable and shows most grants and concessions.

-You will then be up for legal fees for conveyancing and settlement representation (approx $1,400), home insurance is a condition of the mortgage and of course you have to move your furniture and pay to have utilities such as power, telephone and gas connected.
-If the vendor has paid rates in advance you will probably be required to reimburse the pro rata share of this
+You will then be up for legal fees for conveyancing and settlement costs, home insurance is a condition of the mortgage and of course you have to move your furniture and pay to have utilities such as power, telephone and gas connected and possibly a share of the rates.

 Filling out your home loan application forms

-This can be the most daunting aspect for many people again a good reason to use mortgage broker as we assist you step by step – we are only a phone call away or we can provide you with a PDF version of a generic loan application.
-We pioneered virtual home loan processing and we will provide you with everything you need to make the process as painless as possible.
+This can be the most daunting aspect for many people again a good reason to use mortgage broker as we assist you step by step – we are only a phone call away.